Nyang'oma Kogelo

 Nyang'oma Kogelo, also known as Kogelo, is a village in Siaya County, Kenya.
-It is located near the equator, 60 kilometres (37 mi) west-northwest of Kisumu, the former Nyanza provincial capital.
+It is located near the equator, 60 kilometres (37 mi) west-northwest of Kisumu, the provincial capital of the former Nyanza province.
 The population of Nyangoma-Kogelo is 3,648.

 Services

 Nyang'oma Kogelo is a typical rural Kenyan village with most residents relying on small-scale farming as their main source of income.
 The village has a commercial centre with various shops and a bar offering shopping and recreation to the populace.
-The villagers practice different religions and coexist peacefully.
-Nevertheless, in 2009, the Nyang'oma Seventh-day Adventist Church was involved in the attempted conversion of Barack Obama's step-grandmother Sarah Obama to Christianity.
-Following counsel from her family, she opted out of the arranged public conversion and baptism and remained a Muslim.

 The village has a primary school (Senator Obama Primary School) and a high school (Senator Obama Secondary School).
-The land for both schools was donated by Barack Obama Sr., a native of the village, and they were renamed in 2006 after his son Barack — then a United States senator.
+The land for both schools was donated by Barack Obama Sr., a native of the village, and they were renamed in 2006 after his son Barack, then a United States senator.
 There is also a health centre.

 Prior to the 2008 US presidential election, the village had no electricity, but was connected to the national grid immediately following Obama's victory, owing to the consequent rise in interest in the village.
 The village also saw its first Kenya Police post set up in the wake of the election outcome.